The Dandying Ends… For Now: The First Season of Space☆Dandy

 Space☆Dandy is the most anime thing I’ve seen in a while.
 It had action, was a sci-fi work, was also a comedy work, had bits of martial arts, came to America straight from Japan (before Japan could even see it), was totally unexpected, and was certainly not kids stuff at certain points.
 If ADV still existed, I’m sure they’d love to get their hands on Space☆Dandy.
-We’ll getting more of Dandy soon, but given it’s a couple of months until season two, let’s take a look at how the first season worked out.
+We’ll be getting more of Dandy soon, but given it’s a couple of months until season two, let’s take a look at how the first season worked out.

 When Space☆Dandy first dropped, I wasn’t all too impressed.
 Since those irresponsible Dandy Days, the show evolved a bit over the course of its thirteen episodes, and proved itself a work worth paying attention to.
 But, did it meet the lofty expectations set by its predecessor, Cowboy Bebop?
 After thirteen episodes, it unfortunately has not.
 And yes, I will be comparing Space☆Dandy to Cowboy Bebop because I think they have a lot in common.
 I could also compare Samurai Champloo, but I don’t remember that one very well, so I’ll leave it out of this.